liamb0t/nuxt-portfolio/content/blog/bibimhak.md

 A Korean dish consisting of rice topped with sautéed vegetables, chili paste, and beef or other meat sometimes with the addition of a raw or fried egg.

 I created a file-sharing and community [website](https://bibimhak.com) for ESL teachers in South Korea and the name I chose for the site was inspired by this popular Korean dish.
 Bibim (비빔) in Korean means "mix".
-Before eating bibimbap you typically mix all ingredients together.
+Before eating bibimbap you typically mix all the ingredients together.
 Hak (학) is the Chinese character written in Korean meaning "education" or "learning".
 You will see the character used in lots of Korean words relating to education or learning, like 학생 (student), 학교 (school), 학원 (a private education institution), and so on.

 So together bibimhak is:

 bibim (to mix) + hak (learning/education) = bibimhak, a place where teachers mix, share and learn.

+There was already a popular filesharing website that existed at the time I made the website and a lot of teachers asked me: "why did you want to make your own website when there was already an established place for teachers to get their materials from?"
+To that there are two reasons why I wanted to build a new website.
+The first was personal and had nothing to do with the other sites really: I was learning web dev and I wanted to build my first full web application from the ground up, but also provide some real world value while doing it.
+The jury is still out on the latter part with only around 150 users currently signed up after about 2 months.
+But the project which took around 3 months to get to a deployable, production ready state certainly helped me learn a lot about building a full stack web app (and the pitfalls/virtues of not using using a Javascript framework.
+Vanilla JS can get messy when things grow if you're not careful.)
+I could have just built a clone website of some popular web app and call it a day, and you could argue maybe I could have gained more or less the same knowledge.
+But I think knowing there would be actual end users once I completed the project using my site who were from the same community as me and lived around me kept me motivated in a way that might not have been true if I just made another Reddit or Facebook clone.
+And I think this led to a lot of self-learning and creativity.

 <div style="display: flex; flex-direction: row; align-items: center; justify-content: center; margin-top: 1rem;">
     <figure>